Sch3lp/ProductivityWithShortcuts/README.md

 ## Chapter 9 - Endgame
 We'll make a full exercise where you'll:

-1. Create a new class that has to interact with another existing class
+1. Create a new class that resides in a new package and has to interact with another existing class
 2. Create a new test for that class
 3. Create a new TestBuilder for the existing class
 4. Perform a _red, green, refactor_